isomerpages/moe-eunoiajc/_admissions/Direct School Admission.md

 ---
 The Direct School Admission (DSA-JC) provides students with the opportunity to seek admission to a Junior College (JC), based on a diverse range of academic and non-academic achievements and talents that they can demonstrate beyond the GCE ‘O’ Level examination.
 It is an annual exercise that takes place from May to August.

 The 2025 Direct School Admission (DSA-JC) exercise opens on 7 May 2025.
-Interested students should go to our [News](https://www.eunoiajc.moe.edu.sg/news/) Section to read the requirements before submitting the online application form which must reach us by 30 June 2025.
+Interested students should go to our [News](https://www.eunoiajc.moe.edu.sg/news/) section to read the requirements before submitting the online application form which must reach us by 30 June 2025.

 Details of the latest exercise has been published in our [News](https://www.eunoiajc.moe.edu.sg/news/) section.